suspex0/ProxyJect/README.md

 - Add x86 support the dll and proxy.
 - Add encrypt loader and proxy communication.
 - Add unlink proxy module.
+- Add some generic options to randomize the proxy and loader.
 - Add auto-update checker.
 - Add multiple injection methods with random auto selection option.
 - Add option for multiple process that can be used as proxy and a random auto selection for current running applications.